mirchencom/webconsole/README.md

 2. **[A TextMate Bundle](https://github.com/robenkleene/Web-Console-tmbundle)**
 3. **A Ruby gem**

-But, there is nothing that inherently requires Ruby or TextMate.
-Any language can be used to write plugins, and integration can be with any editor.
+But, there is nothing inherent to the application that requires Ruby or TextMate.
+Any language can be used to write plugins, and any text editor  can be integrated with.

 # Status

-Web Console is in pre-alpha, while the existing plugins are useful, the application is not yet ready for regular use, and there is no binary distribution.
+Web Console is in pre-alpha.
+While the existing plugins are useful, the application is not ready for regular use.
+There is no binary distribution yet.

 ## Timeline

 1. A plugin manager will be built.
-2. Preferences will be added for configuring Web Console to a open specific plugin by file type.
+2. Preferences will be added to configure Web Console to open specific plugins by file type.
-3. The web view API will be expanded to handle loading a URL.
+3. The web view API will be expanded to handle loading URLs.

-Progress on the plugin manager (#1) and the preferences for opening files with plugins (#2) is in the [Web Console Prototypes repository](https://github.com/robenkleene/Web-Console-Prototypes).
+Progress on the plugin manager (#1) and preferences for opening files with plugins (#2) is in the [Web Console Prototypes repository](https://github.com/robenkleene/Web-Console-Prototypes).

 # TextMate Bundle